Benn Copper Mine and Deep-Water Bay Old Fish Factory Road/Trails

 The road to the left, just past the quarry, is the one to take to get to Deepwater Bay.
 This point of the turnoff is: N 50.19782º, W 125.28450º

-The Benn Mine is accessed from the same logging road which goes to the Deepwater Bay Trail.
-After turning off from Granite Bay Road just past the quarry, drive along this rough logging road for about a mile and a half, as it climbs up to a saddle.
+After turning off from Granite Bay Road just past the quarry, drive along this rough logging road and it will soon branch into two roads, and here you take the left branch of the road for about a mile and a half, as it climbs up to a saddle.
 When you arrive on the saddle summit, you will see a parking area on an old road to your right, and the remains of a road on your left where there is also some orange and pink flagging.
 This parking point is at: N 50.19384º, W 125.29963º

 This is the summit of the saddle along the road to the Deepwater Bay Trail, and this is where you park to climb to the Old Benn Mine.
 The road you walk up is on the right of this photo.